 Depending on the service or product you offer, asking influencers for reviews can be an incredibly affordable means of attracting new customers.

-If you run a restaurant, for example, consider inviting local influencers in for a free meal on the condition that they then review your restaurant on their social media.
+If you run a restaurant with a catchy name, for example, consider inviting local influencers in for a free meal on the condition that they then review your restaurant on their social media.